fonoster/routr/README.md

 > The --insecure flag is required as we did not set up the TLS settings.

-For additional examples, refer to tge command-line [documentation.](https://www.npmjs.com/package/@routr/ctl)
+For additional examples, refer to the command line [documentation.](https://www.npmjs.com/package/@routr/ctl)

 ### Kubernetes

 Routr can be installed in Kubernetes using Helm.
 The following instructions assume that you have a Kubernetes cluster up and running.

-If you don’t have one, you can use Minikube or Docker Desktop to create a local cluster.
+> You can use Minikube or Docker Desktop to create a local Kubernetes cluster.

 First, add the Helm repository: